 On demand ride-hailing is a real-time business where responding to quick spikes in demand patterns is a critical need.
 These spikes are more profound during unusual circumstances such as bad weather conditions, special events, holidays, etc. It is critical that our software systems are architected to support this real-time nature of our business.
-However, creating a distributed software system that can satisfy this requirement is a challenge.
+However, creating distributed software systems that can satisfy this requirement is a challenge.
 An important component of any web-scale system is the database.
-Given the rapid growth of our organization, we wanted our choice of database to support some critical quality attributes.
+Given the rapid growth of our organization, we wanted our choice of NoSQL databases to support some critical quality attributes.
 Our primary concerns were support for high throughput, low latency, and high availability (multi-zone and multi-datacenter support).
 Other key requirements were that the product be open source, required minimal maintenance and administration, had a rich ecosystem of tools and, finally, a database that is battle-tested in production.

-Like many web-scale companies, we quickly realized that we do not need an ACID-compliant database for all our use cases.
-With proper design we could model many of our systems around “eventually consistency,” thereby trading-off consistency while gaining all the other goodness that comes with an AP-compliant database such as Cassandra.
+Like many web-scale companies, we quickly realized that we do not need an ACID compliant database for all our use cases.
+With proper design we could model many of our systems around “eventually consistency,” thereby trading-off consistency while gaining all the other goodness that comes with an AP-compliant database such as Apache Cassandra.
 Although we were already using Cassandra for some use cases, we were not sure if it was the best long-term fit for us.
 Primarily because it leverages the JVM runtime and therefore has the well known latency issues and tuning overhead that comes with the JVM’s garbage collector.

 “What was surprising for us was the stability of the database.
 There were no errors or crashes and it ran without any maintenance for more than 3 months.”

-Around early 2016 a new database, Scylla, caught our attention.
-The primary reason for our interest was that Scylla was advertised as a drop-in replacement for Cassandra, was written in native language (C++) and was developed by the creators of battle-tested software products such as the KVM hypervisor, OSv and Seastar.
-While we recognized that Scylla did not yet support all the features of Cassandra and that it was not yet battle-tested in production, we were intrigued by the close-to-the-hardware approach they had taken in building their database.
-Very early on, we had discussions with Scylla’s core team and they assured us that they would soon add many important features.
-With this assurance, we were confident that a long-term bet on Scylla would yield a positive outcome for us.
-We created a roadmap where we would gradually adopt Scylla into our software ecosystem based on application criticality.
+Around early 2016 ScyllaDB caught our attention.
+The primary reason for our interest was that their ScyllaDB database was advertised as a drop-in replacement for Cassandra, was written in native language (C++) and was developed by the creators of battle-tested software products such as the KVM hypervisor, OSv and Seastar.
+While we recognized that using ScyllaDB in production did not yet support all the features of Cassandra and that it was not yet battle-tested in production, we were intrigued by the close-to-the-hardware approach they had taken in building their database.
+Very early on, we had discussions with ScyllaDB’s core team and they assured us that they would soon add many important features.
+With this assurance, we were confident that a long-term bet that using ScyllaDB in production would yield a positive outcome for us.
+We created a roadmap where we would gradually adopt ScyllaDB into our software ecosystem based on application criticality.

-For our first use case in March of 2016, we deployed Scylla 1.0 in passive mode along with another database as our primary datastore.
-Only writes were performed to Scylla.
-As expected, Scylla being write-optimized by design performed reasonably well in terms of latency and throughput.
+For our first use case in March of 2016, we deployed ScyllaDB 1.0 in passive mode along with another database as our primary datastore.
+Only writes were performed to ScyllaDB.
+As expected, ScyllaDB being write-optimized by design performed reasonably well in terms of latency and throughput.
 However, what was surprising for us was the stability of the database.
 There were no errors or crashes and it ran without any maintenance for more than 3 months.
 This was very promising for us.
-Next, we started using Scylla 1.4 for both reads and writes.
-We had to modify our data model, which is a limitation of the Cassandra architecture itself and not specific to Scylla.
-For the initial few cases we performed our installation of Scylla from scratch.
+Next, we started using ScyllaDB 1.4 for both reads and writes.
+We had to modify our data model, which is a limitation of the Cassandra architecture itself and not specific to ScyllaDB.
+For the initial few cases we performed our installation of ScyllaDB from scratch.
 However, we quickly realized that we were not getting the performance that was advertised.
 So we moved to an official AMI image that has tuned OS and database configurations provided by the ScyllaDB folks.

 Our initial configurations were based on using EBS volumes.
 The advantage of using EBS was the protection against data loss in case of node failures.
 However, for certain use cases we decided to move to ephemeral (NVMe) disks.
-In another system, we used Scylla as a persistent cache where we could tolerate the risk of data loss due to ephemeral node failures.
+In another system, we used ScyllaDB as a persistent cache where we could tolerate the risk of data loss due to ephemeral node failures.
 We mitigated the risk of disk failures by setting the correct replication factor, storing data across multiple Availability Zones (AZs) and ensuring that we could regenerate data quickly.
-This gave us a significant performance boost in terms of latencies because Scylla is optimized for NVMe and an extra network hop is avoided as compared to using EBS.
+This gave us a significant performance boost in terms of latencies because ScyllaDB is optimized for NVMe and an extra network hop is avoided as compared to using EBS.

-We have deployed Scylla across multiple microservices and platforms in our organization.
+We have deployed ScyllaDB across multiple microservices and platforms in our organization.
 We currently run two types of workloads.
 First are real-time reads at high throughput along with batch writes from our machine learning pipelines and Spark jobs at daily or hourly intervals.The second type of workload is cases with a uniform mix of reads and writes.
 We initially used the standard Cassandra driver from Java.
 For the last year, we have been using the Gocql connector for Golang for most of our new use cases.
 In our experience, our overall application latencies provided by the Go-based apps are better with less jitter and significantly less application memory footprint when compared with Java-based applications.
-In most cases we are using Scylla without a caching layer because by using the proper hardware for the server nodes we were able to get our target latency profiles (< 5ms 99-tile) with just Scylla.
+In most cases we are using ScyllaDB in production without a caching layer because by using the proper hardware for the server nodes we were able to get our target latency profiles (< 5ms 99-tile) with just ScyllaDB.
 This not only resulted in a simplified architecture but also helped us save on the hardware cost for the caching layer.